njcuk9999/jwst-mtl/SOSS/JWST_Pipeline.md

 [Read-the-Docs](https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html#calwebb-detector1)

 ## Stage 2: Calibration of Slopes.
-Contains steps that are needed (flat-fielding, background subtarction, etc.) but we will likely write our own code for these steps.
+Contains steps that are needed (flat-fielding, background subtraction, etc.) but we will likely write our own code for these steps.

 Two branches of Stage 2 exist for imaging and spectroscopic observations.
 For NIRISS SOSS observations the spectroscopic branch of this stage will be used.